drawidsw/school-district-analysis/README.md

 # Methodology

 We used the Jupyter notebook and Python's pandas module to analyze the data.
-In a nitshell, the pandas model provides us with:
+In a nutshell, the pandas model provides us with:

 * Dataframes: A dataframe is a table where each row is indexed.
 This is the equivalent of an Excel spreadsheet.
 * Series: A series is a specific column from the dataframe, where each entry is indexed as well.
 This is the equivalent of an Excel column.